On the 4d/3d/2d view of the SCFT/VOA correspondence: From cigar to boundary conditions

 Finally, let us determine the supercharge in 3d.
 As explained around \eqref{QBdefomred}, it no longer corresponds to the 3d HT twist.
 The Omega-deformation along $C$ deforms the 3d HT twist to the fully topological A-twist, which is the natural deformation (since here we use $U(1)_R$ for the HT twist in 3d).
 Let us see it explicitly.
 The 3d $\cN=4$ supercharges are denoted by

 where $\alpha=1,2$ now corresponds to the chirality along $\Sigma$, $a=1,2$ is the $SU(2)_H\equiv SU(2)_R$ index, and $\dot{a}=1,2$ is the $SU(2)_C$ R-symmetry index.
-There are two fully topological twists in 3d $\cN=4$ that are known under various names in the literature: 3d A and B twists \cite{}, H and C twists \cite{}, Rozansky-Witten (RW) twist \cite{} and its mirror (mRW) \cite{}.
+There are two fully topological twists in 3d $\cN=4$ that are known under various names in the literature.
+One twist was originally introduced by Blau and Thompson and also by Rozansky with Witten, often going under the name of Rozansky-Witten (RW) twist \cite{Blau:1996bx,Rozansky:1996bq}, while its mirror (call it mRW) had no special name reserved.
+Nowadays they are often called the 3d B and A twists \cite{Kapustin:2010ag,Creutzig:2021ext,Ferrari:2023fez}, respectively, while the alternative names C and H twists are used in some literature \cite{Gaiotto:2016wcv,Coman:2023xcq}.
 The correspondence between them is:

 Each of them is fully topological, supporting a doublet of scalar supercharges given by:

 Now our 3d theory (originating from 4d on $\Sigma\times C$) lives on $\Sigma\times\R$, and $\Sigma$ supports the twist by $U(1)_H\subset SU(2)_H$.
 Thus there are four supercharges that are scalars along $\Sigma$: